Buller-Lab/EnzyDEL_NATs/README.md

 # Installation

-this repository can be downloaded to your local machine via the command:
+We recommend to run this code on UNIX based systems such as Ubuntu.
+This repository can be downloaded to your local machine via the command:
 ```bash
 git clone https://github.com/Buller-Lab/EnzyDEL_NATs
 ```